 - Those with special medical needs (oxygen, etc.) should go to special needs shelters only.
 Special needs shelters do not provide hands-on medical care, only medical monitoring.
-Bring a caregiver with you if needed.
+Bring a caregiver with you if need.

 - Only service animals are permitted in public shelters.
 Shelters that allow pets are limited, so other arrangements should be made for your pets.

-- Eat before you arrive.
+- Bring food and snacks.
 Meals may not be available during the first 24 hours.
-Bring snacks.

 - Bring your identification, valuable papers, and medications in their original containers.

 - Bring flashlights and a battery operated radio or TV with extra batteries for all.

 - Stay inside and follow directions that are given for your comfort and safety; you will not be allowed outside until the officials give an "all clear" message.

-However, if a storm threatens during your visit, it is important to keep informed with local news and follow any evacuation orders that are issued.
+However, if a storm threatens during your visit, keep informed with local news and follow any evacuation orders that are issued.
 If you aren't required to evacuate, follow the tips above to help keep you and your family safe.

 Additionally, before you head to Florida from June through November, be sure to review the Florida State official Essential Guide to Hurricane Preparedness.